-50,000 formerly poor landless families in Karnataka have already become landowners.
-Women’s names appear on all land titles in Karnataka.
+86,500 formerly poor landless families in Karnataka have already become landowners by the newly introduced programs.
+Women’s names appear on all land titles distributed through the government programs.

 - Landesa is studying the impact and performance of the state’s old (Namma Bhoomi Namma Thota, NBNT) homestead program, with the objective of improving and restarting the homestead program (NBNT).
 Landesa had helped design and implement NBNT in partnership with the state government.
 The program provided 25,000 landless women and their families with title to small plots of land.
 The land titles included only the woman’s name.